-Inspiring ACCA career stories plus ACCA career advice to start and grow your career in finance from three top industry experts.
+Inspiring ACCA career stories plus career advice to start and grow your career in finance from three top industry experts.
 Here goes.

 The best way to get back on track is to remind yourself why you’re doing all this.
-Because once you complete the ACCA, you unlock a whole world of exciting, diverse and lucrative ACCA careers.
+Because once you complete ACCA, you unlock a whole world of exciting, diverse and lucrative careers.

 ACCA-qualified jobs help you grow professionally, build a more affluent lifestyle and work with companies you find incredibly fulfilling.
 And your career path can be massively diverse, from the high-pressure, fast-paced world of public accounting to the endlessly varied world of industry.

 So, don’t let the ACCA blues get you down.

 Instead, remind yourself how many amazing opportunities you’ll enjoy once you complete the ACCA.

 Read on for three inspiring real-life ACCA careers in part I, then in part II we share some career advice to help you grow your own post-qualification accounting career.

 Part I: Get Inspired By These 3 Incredible ACCA Careers

 #1 – Laila Giwa, Head of Finance, Skullcandy International GmbH

 When non-accounting people think of an accountancy career, they likely imagine someone locked away in a boring office ticking boxes and crunching numbers.
 Accounting professionals know that’s rarely the case – but Laila proves exactly how wrong that vision can be.